What the burqa and the bindi (and the hijab) stand for in our books, and in our current lives

 Wearing an identity

-This tarring of burqa-clad women as not being legitimate citizens with legitimate concerns follows, of course, dovetailed perfectly with the Prime Minister’s statement in December that those protesting against the CAA-NRC “can be recognised by their clothes”.
-That shamelessly partisan taunting of a community fighting its own legal marginalisation has sparked a new kind of battle, with the people turning their marked bodies into sites of symbolic display.
+This tarring of burqa-clad women as not being legitimate citizens with legitimate concerns dovetailed perfectly with the Prime Minister’s statement in December that those protesting against the CAA-NRC “can be recognised by their clothes”.
+That shamelessly partisan taunting of a community fighting its own legal marginalisation has sparked a new kind of battle, with people turning their marked bodies into sites of symbolic display.

 Refusing to be shamed for wearing burqas, caps or other identifiable markers of their community, many Muslim protesters have instead responded by embracing them.
 But histories of religious populism elsewhere suggest that such a move can be a double bind.
 In Meena Kandasamy’s recent novel Exquisite Cadavers, a Tunisian film-school student in London finds his white British teachers pushing him to tell his country’s history through the hijab.